iskandarzulkarnaien/Lightcaster/index.md

 </head>

-# Welcome to Lightcaster
+# Welcome to Lightcaster!
 Lightcaster is a work-in-progress game created by [Iskandar Zulkarnaien](https://github.com/iskandarzulkarnaien) (thats me!).
-It is my first game development project, and is built using the [p5.js](https://p5js.org) library.
-At its core, Lightcaster is a game about light and optics and aims to invoke in its players the same sense of wonder and curiosity I had about Physics when I was growing up.

-Lightcaster is heavily inspired by Daniel Shiffman's (AKA: 'The Coding Train' on YouTube) [video](https://www.youtube.com/watch?v=TOEi6T2mtHo) on Raycasting, which I found to be totally cool and gave me the idea of creating a game based on rays and reflections.
+Use the power of lazers and reflections to get rid of the pesky enemy ships trying to shoot you down!

-The game controls can be found further down below.
+The game's controls can be found further down below.

-If you have any questions or spot any bugs, feel free to file a bug report [here](https://github.com/iskandarzulkarnaien/Lightcaster/issues)
+If you have any questions and suggestions, or spot any bugs, feel free to let me know [here](https://github.com/iskandarzulkarnaien/Lightcaster/issues).

 <body>
   <main>